wfp/designsystem/readme.md

 For developing on Windows please follow this guide: https://github.com/carbon-design-system/carbon/blob/b5d615e05bc1c062337e8aca3a84e25a6f49b559/docs/guides/setup/windows.md

+### Use Figma extract

+Use figma-connect to extract svgs and tokens from Figma.
+The documentation to set it up can be found in /packages/figma-connect.
+TODO: improve documentation

 ### Usage of alpha versions in your project

 Install the latest alpha versions to use the Design System Alpha within your project